Menu

 For entry via this pathway, an applicant will need to have successfully completed a valid high school syllabus AND have a valid UCAT score.
 Depending on the university, applicants may have to attend a medical school interview as part of admissions.

-These days (2022 entry and beyond), the medical degree is usually offered as a combined Bachelor of Science or Medical Science (BSc/BMedSci) and Postgraduate Doctor of Medicine (MD), such as at UNSW, University of Adelaide or Monash University.
-It used to be offered as a single MBBS (6-year course).
-Your GPA is typically very important if you plan to study medicine straight out of high school.
-Read our blog article to learn more about how to boost your GPA for medical school applications to increase your chances of being accepted into a medical school in Australia.
+The undergraduate medical program used to be offered as a single 6-year MBBS (Bachelor of Medicine, Bachelor of Surgery) course.
+These days, however, the undergraduate medical degree is usually offered as a combined Bachelor of Science or Medical Science (BSc/BMedSci) and Postgraduate Doctor of Medicine (MD).
+University of Adelaide or Monash University.
+Your ATAR is typically very important if you plan to study medicine straight out of high school.

 Currently, if you gain entry to this hyper-competitive path, the degree will usually take 6 years (e.g. at UNSW or University of Adelaide).
 However, Monash University in Melbourne is unique in that it offers the combined BMedSci and MD as a 5-year program.